TileDB-Inc/TileDB-Trino/docs/SQL.md

 # SQL

-This document contains all custom SQL options defined by the TileDB Presto connector.
+This document contains all custom SQL options defined by the TileDB Trino connector.

 ## Create Table

-The following properties can be configured for creating a TileDB array in Presto.
+The following properties can be configured for creating a TileDB array in Trino.

 ### Table properties